-- 1) Behave in a manner consistent with SOWI's core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison to SOWI's Marketing and Communications Department regarding communication matters. - 3) Ensure Agency official materials (i.e., stationery, event programs, newsletters, etc.) use the current Special Olympics branding and assist with ordering and maintaining supplies. - 4) Ensure Agency has a flag or banner with the current Special Olympics logo and Agency identification available for speaking engagements, photo opportunities and competition sites. - 5) Create appropriate communications materials (template and assistance available at Headquarters) - 6) Maintain Agency newsletter mailing and/or e-mail list, and/or Facebook group (see how to setup a Facebook group in communications section). - 7) Regularly distribute information to athletes, families, volunteers, sponsors and the general public. - 8) Collaborate with the Marketing Specialist to establish relationships with TV, radio and newspapers to publicize your Agency activities. - 9) Conduct presentations, demonstrations and/or exhibits to raise public awareness for your Agency.
+- 1) Behave in a manner consistent with SOWI's core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison to SOWI's Marketing and Communication Department regarding communication matters. - 3) Ensure Agency official materials (i.e., stationery, event programs, newsletters, etc.) use the current Special Olympics branding and assist with ordering and maintaining supplies. - 4) Ensure Agency has a flag or banner with the current Special Olympics logo and Agency identification available for speaking engagements, photo opportunities and competition sites. - 5) Create appropriate communications materials (template and assistance available at Headquarters) - 6) Maintain Agency newsletter mailing and/or e-mail list. - 7) Regularly distribute information to athletes, families, volunteers, sponsors and the general public. - 8) Collaborate with the Director of Communications to establish relationships with TV, radio and newspapers to publicize your Agency activities. - 9) Conduct presentations, demonstrations and/or exhibits to raise public awareness for your Agency.

 Support: The communications manager reports to the Agency manager.
 Resource materials complete with preferred provider and Agency fact sheet order forms are included in the Agency Manager Handbook.
-More tools such as e-newsletter, press release templates, social media guidelines, etc. are available on the Agency log in of the website, spokesperson tips and talking points are available in the Media Room on SOWI's website.
-The Marketing Specialist at SOWI Headquarters can also be a valuable resource for branding, communication, and social media.
+More tools such as e-newsletter, press release templates, etc. are available on the Agency log in of the website, spokesperson tips and talking points are available in the Media Room on SOWI's website.